mitteneer/zuletzt/README.md

 [^7]: I envision something akin to the Custom Reports from [Actual Budget](https://github.com/actualbudget/actual) that will allow users to create their own ways of rating/ranking songs/albums, and view their listening habits.

 [^8]: Misleading title, but same functionality as "Lists" on AlbumOfTheYear, although I would like to allow albums and songs to appear on the same list.

+## Contributing
+I am a math student who is interested in programming.
+I will not be writing quality code.
+That said, Zuletzt is something that, at the moment, I am very excited about making, and using to relearn some things about programming.
+Unless contributions are given in the form of code review, or some kind of constructive criticism, it's not likely that I accept pull requests.
+The project is, however, licensed under the MIT License, so feel free to do what you like with it in your own way.